S1ngleWasTaken/css-exercises/grid/03-grid-layout-3/README.md

 ![desired outcome](./desired-outcome.png)

-If you use the tools in the Advanced Grid Properties lesson you should be able to get your article cards to automatically fit as the browser window is adjusted:
+If you use the tool

 ![desired outcome stretched](./desired-outcome-stretched.png)